 What happens at my first visit?

 Your Chiropractor will listen as you describe your problem.
 You will then generally undergo a detailed examination including orthopaedic and neurological testing.
-X-rays may be taken where necessary.
+If necessary, you may be referred for an x-ray or MRI scan.
 Your Chiropractor will then outline a treatment plan appropriate to your condition.

 Is chiropractic safe?